Sturmflut/sturmflut.github.io/_posts/2015-01-30-extending-the-ubuntu-touch-connectivity-api-for-wifi-scanning.markdown

 - A method to set the scan interval within a pre-defined range.
 The network management service may decide to adapt its scan interval to the current situation to save power, e.g. a longer interval when not currently connected and a short one when connected.
 A scanner app may require a short, constant interval.

+### Security/Privacy ###

+A hostile app may calculate the location of a user from the list of access points in range, and because of the short-range nature of WiFi this location will be quite accurate.
+I therefore propose that the first call to `scanResults()` triggers a system popup informing the user about possible privacy implications and asking for permission.

 The corresponding Launchpad bug report is [1415098][ubuntu-bug-connectivity-api-wifi-scanning].
 As always you can find me on the FreeNode IRC.